22 Common Reasons Why Visitors Aren't Clicking Your CTA

 The other major hurdle between you and your users is that of trust and information.
 Users have to know why they should click a call to action, what they're going to get out of it, and above all, why they should trust you.
 You wouldn't give your social security number to a random phone call, and you shouldn't expect users to give you their email addresses when they have no incentive to trust you.

-Example CTA on Homepage
+Example Cta On Homepage

 17. Your users have no incentive to click.
 Every user, when looking at a call to action, asks themselves the same question: "what's in it for me?"
 Sometimes it might mean getting your content first.
 Sometimes it's access to special deals or offers.
 Sometimes it's a free trial or a book.
 The key isn't what, specifically, the key is that there's something there.
 You need to provide an incentive your users care about enough to click.